Skip to main content

 • Don’t assume you’ll be paid back for a non-standard expense; please ask your contact.
 Example: coach airfare will be repaid, but not flight insurance.

-• There are limits on what you can claim for lodging.
+• Hotel/Lodging: There are limits on what you can claim for lodging.
 Please see Procedure on Lodging Accommodations for details.

 • If the hotel will allow it, please try to split the payment at the hotel.